el-hoshino/SteinsKit/.github/PULL_REQUEST_TEMPLATE/bug_fix.md

 * [ ] I have added the required tests to prove the fix/feature I am adding
 * [ ] I have run the tests and they pass

+* [ ] What this PR fixes doesn't appear in [issues](https://github.com/el-hoshino/SteinsKit/issues)

-This pull request reffers to the following issue: ...
+This pull request fixes: ...

 ### Pull Request Description